pmdevita/vredditshare/Readme.md

 ```

-From there run `python main.py` from the root directory to start.
-GifReversingBot requires Python 3.6+.
+From there run `python main.py` from the root directory to start. vredditshare requires Python 3.6+.

 You will also need [`FFmpeg`](http://ffmpeg.org/), [`FFprobe`](http://ffmpeg.org/), and [`gifski`](https://gif.ski/)
 binaries on the path or in the same directory.